mohitmahajan095/UroVision/README.md

 ## Usage
 1. Launch the Streamlit app.
-2. Upload an ultrasound image via the interface.
+2. Upload an MRI image of Kidney via the interface.
 3. View the detected kidney stones with bounding boxes and confidence scores.

 ---